On reduced arc spaces of toric varieties

 \section{Abstract}

 An arc space of an affine cone over a projective toric variety is known to be non-reduced in general.
-It was demonstrated recently that the reduced scheme structure is worth studying due to various connections with representation theory and combinatorics.
+It was demonstrated recently that the reduced scheme structure of arc spaces is very meaningful from algebro-geometric, representation-theoretic and combinatorial points of view.
 In this paper we develop a general machinery for the description of the reduced arc spaces of affine cones over toric varieties.
 We apply our techniques to a number of classical cases and explore some connections with representation theory of current algebras.